Will to Intervene: Book

-Support for W2I
+Support

-Since the publication of the report, the Will to Intervene project has continued to try to raise awareness amongst policy makers in the USA and Canada about the crucial importance of genocide prevention as opposed to reaction.
-The W2I presented the report’s recommendations to American policy makers at the United States Institute of Peace on 21 September 2009.
-They subsequently conducted a panel discussion on 1 October 2009 on Parliament Hill, putting forward the case for genocide prevention as a national priority to Members of Parliament and Senators.
+Since the publication of the report, the Will to Intervene project has continued to try to raise awareness amongst policy makers in the US and Canada about the crucial importance of genocide prevention as opposed to reaction.
+The W2I presented the report's recommendations to American policy makers at the United States Institute of Peace on 21 September 2009.
+They subsequently conducted a panel discussion on 1 October 2009 on Parliament Hill, putting forward the case for genocide prevention as a national priority to members of Parliament and senators.

-The Obama Administration has put in place three of the recommendations argued in the report.
-In May 2010, President Obama’s National Security Strategy stated a commitment to proactive engagement in preventing mass atrocities and genocide.
+The Obama administration has put in place three of the recommendations argued in the report.
+In May 2010, President Obama's National Security Strategy stated a commitment to proactive engagement in preventing mass atrocities and genocide.
 And then in June 2010, National Security Advisor James L. Jones, created an Interagency Policy Committee on Preventing Mass Atrocities.
 In addition, the US Senate passed Senate Concurrent Resolution 71 supporting genocide prevention, a resolution which the W2I team helped to draft.
 In 2011, the Obama administration announced the establishment of a new Atrocities Prevention Board, stating such prevention as a core moral responsibility and national security interest.

-To garner further support for genocide prevention, the W2I team has conducted policy briefings, presentations and civic dialogues to diffuse the report’s findings across North America.
+To garner further support for genocide prevention, the W2I team has conducted policy briefings, presentations and civic dialogues to diffuse the report's findings across North America.
 On 27 November 2009, W2I carried out a civic dialogue in Vancouver, which numerous politicians from all levels of government, business people, academics, NGO directors, journalists and religious leaders and public intellectuals attended.
 Through this interactive medium, W2I managed to garner the support of a large variety of influential people, leading to a Municipal Proclamation by the Mayor Gregor Robertson of Vancouver calling 12 November 2010 "Will to Intervene Day".
 The Will to Intervene Project plans to undertake more of these civic dialogues in the future across North America to inform and galvanize groups of local, influential and interested people who can promote the Will to Intervene Project at all levels of government.

 The project has gained support from numerous organisations, including the Genocide Prevention Group, an All-Party group of Canadian members of parliament, the Canadian Federation of University Women and the student-led anti-genocide group STAND.